Buttrick White & Burtis: Architectural practice

-BWB was also known for artful renovations and additions to architectural landmarks, such as the Grand Army Plaza, in Manhattan, restored in 1990; Casa Italiana, Columbia University, completed in 1996; and the Brooklyn College library, completed in 2002.
+BWB was also known for artful renovations and additions to architectural landmarks, such as the Grand Army Plaza in Manhattan, restored in 1990; Casa Italiana, Columbia University, completed in 1996; and the Brooklyn College library, completed in 2002.

-The firm's largest project, a fifteen-story, postmodern building in Manhattan, built for the Saint Thomas Choir School, was completed in 1987, and dedicated in January 1988 by the Most Rev. and Rt.
+The firm's largest project, a fifteen-story, postmodern building in Manhattan, built for the Saint Thomas Choir School, was begun in 1985, completed in 1987, and dedicated on January 14, 1988 by the Most Rev. and Rt.
 Hon.
 Robert Runcie, Archbishop of Canterbury.
+In 1990, Paul Goldberger, architecture critic for The New York Times, described the school "as among the city's best examples of contextual architecture."

 BWB occasionally designed new work in a traditional idiom; in a 1995 survey by The New York Times of the then-emerging New Classical school of architecture, the reporter Patricia Leigh Brown noted that, "Michael Dwyer...an architect at Buttrick White & Burtis...has recently completed a classical-style yacht and an $8.95 million town house on the Upper East Side and is renovating Rudolph Nureyev's former apartment in the Dakota."

 The architects associated with Buttrick White & Burtis were prolific authors, most notably Samuel G. White, a great-grandson of the architect Stanford White, who between 1998 and 2008 co-authored a trilogy of the work of Stanford White's firm, McKim, Mead & White.
 In 2015, the trilogy's authors were given an Arthur Ross Award by the Institute of Classical Architecture and Art.